If you are using Xerces as your XML parser, you can have Xerces expand any XInclude directives.

 setXInclude() on the

-Configuration object, or to set the attribute denoted by Feature.XINCLUDE.name to
+Configuration object, or to set the configuration property XINCLUDE to true.

 XInclude processing can be requested at a per-document level by creating an AugmentedSource and calling its